sizovs/sizovs.github.io/_posts/2019-03-09-the-well-balanced-developer.md

 ### Mentoring skills

 Congratulations on your major career milestone!
 From now on, your primary responsibility is reducing the professional gap between teammates.
-Until you shrink the gap, your focus must be mentoring rather than individual contribution.
+Until you shrink the gap, your focus must be on mentoring rather than individual contribution.

 > Software developer must reduce the professional gap between teammates.